BMilliet/coffee_shop_api/README.md

 # coffee_shop_api

-This is an Flask API sample
+This is a Flask API sample

 ### Instructions:
 requires docker and docker-compose